 Increase in the efficiency of connection processes for new consumers and energy sources

 The program assumes the modernisation of the grid in order to reduce congestion, increase connection capacities and accelerate connection processes.
 With the funds raised from the share issue, it will be possible to build an additional 1,100 km of connections and 800 MW of additional connection capacity for RES sources by 2023.
-From the perspective of the customer and the dynamically growing number of micro-installations, this will mean an additional 18,000 connections and a reduction in the average time to connect a new customer to less than 200 days in 2023 (compared to the previously assumed 257 days).

 The company aims to allocate a total of PLN 0.52 billion for the project in 2022-2023, including PLN 0.26 billion from the series E share issue by PGE Polska Grupa Energetyczna in the first half of 2022.